TrainWeb.org Facebook Page

 Map: Ba 36 D 10 Topographic Maps

 As it crossed under I-95 at the Moravia Boulevard ramps, this westbound was slowing to stop in Bayview Yard.
-Milepost 88 is off the left edge of this photo, but it should be near Moores Run.
+Milepost 88 is in this vicinity, about 0.2 miles west of where it should be.

 Moores Run